isomerpages/mindef-sg101/resources/connexionsg/_posts/2022-08-02-post-#TIL Unveiling of Singapore Flag.md

 ---
-title: "#TIL Unveiling of Singapore Flag"
+title: Unveiling of The Singapore Flag in 1959
-permalink: /resources/connexionsg/unveiling-of-singapore-flag/
+permalink: /resources/connexionsg/til-unveiling-of-the-singapore-flag/
 date: 2022-08-02
 layout: post
 description: ""